You let us down, Priyanka Gandhi tells Congress workers

 A visibly annoyed Priyanka Gandhi complained, "I am saying today from the bottom of my heart that you did not fight the elections sincerely."

 "This is the time of struggle.
-Those who are nervous, those who are willing to compromise and those who are not ready to give their heart to this struggle... for them I will leave no space in the Raebareli Congress and the UP Congress," she said.
+Those who are nervous, those who are not willing to compromise and those who are not ready to give their heart to this struggle... for them I will leave no space in the Raebareli Congress and the UP Congress," she said.

 "You make up your mind, if you want to work in the right earnest, you have to struggle, this is all I have to say," she added.